 - Haring Ibon, about the magnificent and critically endangered Philippine Eagle

-Curious about what parts of the United States have established Filipino populations?
-Click here to see the U.S. Census Bureau graphic (specific states and percentage of Filipino populations) on my post about the Philippine-based Jollibee restaurant chain.
+And if you are curious about what parts of the United States have established Filipino populations, click here to see the U.S. Census Bureau graphic that show states and percentage of Filipino populations) on my post about the Philippine-based Jollibee restaurant chain.

 ~ Lola Jane